 The Community and Public Health division of Canterbury District Health Board has issued a health warning after potentially toxic blue-green algae (planktonic cyanobacteria) was found in Lake Forsyth/Te Roto o Wairewa.

-“No one should drink the water from the lake at any time.
-Boiling the water does not remove the toxin.”
+“No one should drink the water from the lake at any time and boiling the water does not remove the toxin.”

-Environment Canterbury monitors the lake weekly during summer and the public will be advised of any changes in water quality that are of public health significance.
+Environment Canterbury will monitor the lake weekly until the warning is lifted, and the public will be advised of any changes in water quality that are of public health significance.